backstage/backstage/plugins/jenkins-backend/README.md

 Jenkins contains a tree of *job*s which have children of either; other *job*s (making it a _folder_) or *build*s (making it a _project_).
 Concepts like _pipeline_ and *view*s are meaningless (pipelines are just jobs for our purposes, views are (as the name suggests) just views of subsets of jobs)

+A _job full name_ is a slash separated list of the names of the job, and the folders which contain it.
+For example `teamA/artistLookupService/develop`, and the same way that a filesystem path has folders and file names.